needle-mirror/com.unity.remote-config-runtime/Documentation~/CodeIntegration.md

 ## Fetching and applying settings at runtime
 Next, implement your Remote Config support functions and call them at runtime to retrieve key-value pairs from the service then map them to the appropriate variables.

-The Remote Config service returns a [`RemoteConfigService.Instance`](https://docs.unity3d.com/Packages/com.unity.remote-config-runtime@3.0/api/Unity.Service.RemoteConfig.RemoteConfigService.html) object to handle fetching and applying your configuration settings at runtime.
-In this example, you’ll use it to fetch the key-value pairs from the remote service, and invoke your `ApplyRemoteSettings` function on retrieval. `ApplyRemoteSettings` takes a [`ConfigResponse`](https://docs.unity3d.com/Packages/com.unity.remote-config-runtime@3.0/api/Unity.Service.RemoteConfig.ConfigResponse.html) struct, which represents the response to a fetch request, and uses the [`RemoteConfigService.Instance.appConfig`](../api/Unity.Service.RemoteConfig.RemoteConfigService.appConfig.html) method to apply settings.
+The Remote Config service returns a [`RemoteConfigService.Instance`](https://docs.unity3d.com/Packages/com.unity.remote-config-runtime@3.1/api/Unity.Service.RemoteConfig.RemoteConfigService.html) object to handle fetching and applying your configuration settings at runtime.
+In this example, you’ll use it to fetch the key-value pairs from the remote service, and invoke your `ApplyRemoteConfig` function on retrieval. `ApplyRemoteConfig` takes a [`ConfigResponse`](https://docs.unity3d.com/Packages/com.unity.remote-config-runtime@3.1/api/Unity.Service.RemoteConfig.ConfigResponse.html) struct, which represents the response to a fetch request, and uses the [`RemoteConfigService.Instance.appConfig`](../api/Unity.Service.RemoteConfig.RemoteConfigService.appConfig.html) method to apply settings.

 ```c#
     // Retrieve and apply the current key-value pairs from the service on Awake: